bryceg/Owin.WebSocket/README.md

         }
     }

 2) In your OWIN Startup, set the URI mapping for the websocket connection.
+A new instance of this class will be instantiated per web socket connection.
+Refer To Owin.WebSocket.GlobalContext.DepedencyResolver if you wish to change the default resolver and use your own IoC.

      using Owin.WebSocket.Extensions;